 Relayed from the National Museum of Wales

-Tchaikovsky has left it on record that while composing this Suite, which h is among th3 happiest and most carofreo of all his music, he was himself in a thoroughly depressed frame of mind.
-No hint of any dismal mood lias found its way into the music.
+Tchaikovsky has left it on record that while composing this Suite, which is among the happiest and most carefree of all his music, he was himself in a thoroughly depressed frame of mind.
+No hint of any dismal mood has found its way into the music.

-In tho first movement, the Overture, there are two principal themes, both of a delicate, almost miniature, order.
+In the first movement, the Overture, there are two principal themes, both of a delicate, almost miniature, order.
 The first especially is prominent throughout the movement.

 'Carry Me Out'

 A Military 'Bellowdrama' by E. A. Bryan

 Major Black is in hiding in a gloomy subterranean cellar, for he is about to be court-martialled for theft of a secret cypher.

 The Colonel's daughter comes to save him and suggests to him to play 'possum.'
 The General and the Colonel arrive, and the Major succeeds in bluffing them all until an unfortunate accident occurs.
 It is only then, however, that the fun really begins.